videothrone/spacex-dashboard/README.md

 # SpaceX Dashboard

 A React-based SPA / Dashboard that displays launch data via the SpaceX API.
+The goal with this project is to delve back into the framework and it's still a work in progress.

 ---